rwagstaff/cl-snap-seed/README.md

 https://nakedsecurity.sophos.com/2017/02/17/gmail-now-blocks-all-javascript-email-attachments/

-Then **Reply All** to the email adding the could storage url to the email.
+Then **Reply All** to the email adding the cloud storage url to the email.

 # Scenario